kridijaw/smart-mailer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [`LICENSE file`](LICENSE.md) file for details.